Welcome to Jury Duty!

 As of August 1999, the courts have shortened the term of service.
 The jury term in Grays Harbor County is one (1) month which you are usually only called in one time or one (1) trial.
 Keep in mind, if you are chosen to sit as a juror the trial may last longer than one week — most trials in Superior Court last 1 to 3 days.

 How much is the compensation for jury service?

 The compensation for jury service is $15.00 a day and a mileage fee.

 Where do I park when I report for jury service?

-There is a parking lot for jurors is located at the corner of Broadway and Fleet Streets, most other parking around the Courthouse is subject to time limits and is enforced by the City of Montesano.
+There is a parking lot for jurors.
+The location is at the corner of Broadway and Fleet Streets.
+Watch out!
+Most other parking around the Courthouse is subject to time limits and often enforced by the City of Montesano.
 You are responsible if you receive a parking ticket.

 Where do I report and what happens?